Mississauga Tomahawks Jr. B: History

-The team went on hiatus in 2000 after a 15-6-0 run in the 1999 season.
-The team did not return until 2002, but they were not the same.
+The team went on hiatus in 2000 after their 15-6-0 run in the 1999 season.
+When the team returned in 2002, they were not the same.
 After three mediocre losing seasons, the team went on hiatus again in 2005.
-The team returned in 2006 under new the management of Craig Ferchat and Jim Meagher but with little or no support from either the Milton Minor Lacrosse Association or the Village of Milton.
+When the team returned in 2006 under the new management of Craig Ferchat and Jim Meagher it had little or no support from either the Milton Minor Lacrosse Association or the Village of Milton.
 Local sponsorship was near zero and the player pool was small and shrinking, approximately 250 players in the last year.

-In the Fall of 2006 the team was successfully moved to Mississauga, Ontario and changed its name to the Mississauga Tomahawks Jr. B Lacrosse Club.
+In the Fall of 2006 the team was successfully moved to Mississauga and changed its name to the Mississauga Tomahawks Jr. B Lacrosse Club.
 In Mississauga it now enjoys a large and growing player pool of approximately 750-900 players/year, excellent cooperation with the Mississauga Tomahawks Lacrosse Association and the Mississauga Tomahawks Jr. A team.
 The warm reception from the City of Mississauga and local sponsors is a welcome change for the team.

 The name change creates yet another chapter in Mississauga junior lacrosse history, for more info, please see: Mississauga Tomahawks.